envato-archive/guide/README.md

 This app use `browserify` to bundle client-side JavaScript files.

-To start add new JavaScript file to the project, simply add it to `javascript/index.js`.
-Source code will be compiled to `app/assets/javascripts/guide/bundle.js` and load throug `<%= javascript_include_tag "guide/application" %>`.
+To start adding new JavaScript file to the project, simply add it to `javascript/application.js`.
+Source code will be compiled to `app/assets/javascripts/guide/application` and load through `<%= javascript_include_tag "guide/application" %>`.

 * `npm install` to install dependencies
 * `npm run watch` to start live-reload watchify serer